 Did you know?

-- On Soarin’ Around the World, guests fly over settings such as the Matterhorn (Switzerland), the Arctic Circle, Sydney Harbor (Australia), Neuschwanstein Castle (Germany), Kilimanjaro National Park (Tanzania), The Great Wall of China, the Great Pyramids (Egypt), the Taj Mahal (India), the West and East Mitten Buttes (United States), Lau Islands (Fiji), Iguazu Falls (Argentina/Brazil), the Eiffel Tower (France), and Epcot.
+• On Soarin’ Around the World, guests fly over settings such as the Matterhorn (Switzerland), the Arctic Circle, Sydney Harbor (Australia), Neuschwanstein Castle (Germany), Kilimanjaro National Park (Tanzania), The Great Wall of China, the Great Pyramids (Egypt), the Taj Mahal (India), the West and East Mitten Buttes (United States), Lau Islands (Fiji), Iguazu Falls (Argentina/Brazil), the Eiffel Tower (France), and EPCOT.

-- Soarin’ Around the World debuted at the new Shanghai Disneyland Park as “Soaring Over the Horizon” on June 16, 2016.
-The new film debuted at both Epcot and Disney’s California Adventure on June 17, 2016.
+• Soarin’ Around the World debuted at the new Shanghai Disneyland Park as “Soaring Over the Horizon” on June 16, 2016.
+In fact, the new film debuted at both EPCOT and Disney’s California Adventure on June 17, 2016.
 Excluding live entertainment, Soarin’ Around the World was the third attraction in Walt Disney World history to have previously debuted at one of Disney’s foreign parks, the “The Timekeeper” circle-vision film (Disneyland Park Paris on April 12, 1992; the Magic Kingdom on November 21, 1994) and Lights, Motors, Action!
 Extreme Stunt Show (Walt Disney Studios Paris on March 16, 2002; Disney’s Hollywood Studios on May 5, 2005) being the others.
 The Timekeeper was replaced by Monsters, Inc. Laugh Floor in 2007, while Lights, Motors Action closed in 2016 to prepare for new Toy Story and Star Wars lands.

-- The original Soarin’ film debuted with Disney’s California Adventure on February 8, 2001 as that park’s headliner attraction.
-Unlike Epcot, where the attraction was termed “Soarin,” the Anaheim attraction was called “Soarin’ Over California.”
+• The original Soarin’ film debuted with Disney’s California Adventure on February 8, 2001 as that park’s headliner attraction.
+Unlike EPCOT, where the attraction was termed “Soarin,” the Anaheim attraction was called “Soarin’ Over California.”

-- The original Soarin’ film was the first of two Walt Disney World attractions to have previously debuted at Disney’s California Adventure, Under the Sea—Journey of the Little Mermaid (called “The Little Mermaid—Ariel’s Undersea Adventure” in California) being the other.
+• The original Soarin’ film was the first of two Walt Disney World attractions to have previously debuted at Disney’s California Adventure, Under the Sea—Journey of the Little Mermaid (called “The Little Mermaid—Ariel’s Undersea Adventure” in California) being the other.

-- Because the original Soarin’ film was designed for Disney’s California Adventure when that park’s focus was the Golden State, sights encountered on the original Soarin’ were exclusively from California: the Golden Gate Bridge, Redwood Creek, Napa Valley, Monterey Bay Sanctuary, Lake Tahoe, Yosemite National Park, Palm Springs, Camarillo, Anza-Borrego Desert State Park, San Diego, Downtown Los Angeles, and Disneyland Park during fireworks.
+• Because the original Soarin’ film was designed for Disney’s California Adventure when that park’s focus was the Golden State, sights encountered on the original Soarin’ were exclusively from California: the Golden Gate Bridge, Redwood Creek, Napa Valley, Monterey Bay Sanctuary, Lake Tahoe, Yosemite National Park, Palm Springs, Camarillo, Anza-Borrego Desert State Park, San Diego, Downtown Los Angeles, and Disneyland Park during fireworks.

-- The inspiring soundtrack for both Soarin’ films was the work of the late composer Jerry Goldsmith.
+• The inspiring soundtrack for both Soarin’ films was the work of the late composer Jerry Goldsmith.

-- From Epcot’s opening day, October 1, 1982 until 2004, Soarin’s real estate was occupied by a pair of food-based animatronic shows, “Kitchen Kabaret” (1982-1994) and “Food Rocks” (1994-2004).
-The former show was sponsored by Kraft, and the latter show was sponsored by Nestle.
+• From EPCOT’s opening day, October 1, 1982 until 2004, Soarin’s real estate was occupied by a pair of food-based animatronic shows, “Kitchen Kabaret” (1982-1994) and “Food Rocks” (1994-2004).
+Kraft sponsored “Kitchen Kabaret.”
+Nestle sponsored “Food Rocks.”

 Hidden Mickeys:

-Sponsored Ad: Learn more about Hidden Mickey details and location throughout Walt Disney World in A Field Guide to Walt Disney World’s Best Kept Secrets .
+Sponsored Ad: Learn more about Hidden Mickey details and location throughout Walt Disney World in A Field Guide to Walt Disney World’s Best Kept Secrets icon_popup.

 Top 5 Tips for Soarin’ Around the World

-- Soarin’ Around the World is the best thrill ride for families at Epcot.
+• Soarin’ Around the World is the best thrill ride for families at EPCOT.

-- Guests afraid of heights should think twice about riding Soarin’.
+• Guests afraid of heights should think twice about riding Soarin’.

-- Participate in the queue activities.
+• Participate in the queue activities.

-- Be aware that you may see dangling shoes from other guests.
+• Be aware that you may see dangling shoes from other guests.